Friends Fighting Cancer Spotlight

 Robert Barajas

 Robert Barajas was diagnosed with Synovial Sarcoma, a rare cancer than affects young adults, at 22 years old.
-Robert continued to stay active and even encouraged others to do so throughout his treatment.
 To honor his memory, his family holds an annual walk to raise funds to help bring an end to this disease.